-On April 2, 2015, Wheels obtained a CAD\$29.0 million senior secured Canadian term loan from IPD IV pursuant to the IPD IV Loan Agreement.
-The Company and its U.S. and Canadian subsidiaries are guarantors of the Wheels obligations thereunder.
+On April 2, 2015, Radiant Canada obtained a CAD\$29.0 million senior secured Canadian term loan from Fiera Private Debt Fund IV LP ("FPD IV" formerly, Integrated Private Debt Fund IV LP) pursuant to a CAD\$29,000,000 Credit Facilities Loan Agreement (the "FPD IV Loan Agreement").
+The Company and its U.S. and Canadian subsidiaries are guarantors of the Radiant Canada obligations thereunder.
 The loan matures on April 1, 2024 and accrues interest at a rate of 6.65% per annum.
-We made interest-only payments for the first 12 months and will make principal and interest through maturity.
-In connection with the loan, we paid an amount equal to five months of interest payments into a debt service reserve account controlled by IPD.
+We made interest-only payments for the first 12 months and blended principal and interest payments through maturity.
+In connection with the loan, we paid an amount equal to five months of interest payments into a debt service reserve account controlled by FPD IV.

-In connection with our acquisition of Lomas, Wheels obtained a CAD\$10.0 million senior secured Canadian term loan from IPD V pursuant to the IPD V Loan Agreement.
-The Company and its U.S. and Canadian subsidiaries are guarantors of the Wheels obligations thereunder.
+In connection with our acquisition of Lomas, Radiant Canada obtained a CAD\$10.0 million senior secured Canadian term loan from Fiera Private Debt Fund V LP ("FPD V" formerly, Integrated Private Debt Fund V LP) pursuant to a CAD\$10,000,000 Credit Facilities Loan Agreement (the "FPD V Loan Agreement," and together with the FPD IV Loan Agreement, the "FPD Loan Agreements").
+The Company and its U.S. and Canadian subsidiaries are guarantors of the Radiant Canada obligations thereunder.
 The loan matures on June 1, 2024 and accrues interest at a rate of 6.65% per annum.
-The loan repayment consists of monthly principal and interest payments.
+The loan repayment consists of monthly blended principal and interest payments.

-The loans may be prepaid in whole at any time upon providing at least 30 days prior written notice and paying the difference between (i) the present value of the loan interest and the principal payments foregone discounted at the Government of Canada Bond Yield for the term from the date of prepayment to the maturity date, and (ii) the face value of the principal amount being prepaid.
+The loans may be prepaid in whole at any time upon providing at least 30 days prior written notice and paying the difference between (i) the present value of the loan interest and the principal payments foregone discounted at the Government of Canada Bond Yield for the term from the date of prepayment to the maturity date and (ii) the face value of the principal amount being prepaid.